Learn to critique and reflect on education practice and policy alongside experienced researchers and professionals.

 - Personalised career advice.

 This support does not end when you graduate.
 You can access our expert career advice for the rest of your life.
 We will help you gain the experience and confidence you need to succeed.

 Apply for this course

-Applications (full- and part-time) for our September start must be submitted and completed by the 30 August.
+Applications for our October start must be submitted and completed by the 30 September